swasun/LibMemorySlot/README.md

 [INFO] Content of the slot: Hello world ! of size 13
 ```

+## Dependencies

+* [LibErrorInterceptor](https://github.com/swasun/LibErrorInterceptor) a lightweight an cross-plateform library to handle stacktrace and logging in C99.

 ## Implementation

 The Windows implementation manipulate the Resource API.
 No Linux implementation for now.